The Ultimate One Day in Canyonlands National Park Itinerary

 There is no other option in the park to get around other than a car, so it’s important that you know to plan a Canyonlands road trip and don’t expect a bus system like in other national parks.

-One Day in Canyonlands Itinerary
+One-Day Canyonlands Itinerary

-If you decide to plan your day around Island in the Sky and save The Needles for another time, you’ll find that this area sandwiched between the Green and Colorado rivers is home to some of the park’s most picturesque overlook spots, such as the Holeman Spring Canyon Overlook, the Green River Overlook, and the Grand View Point Overlook, to name just a few.
+If you decide to plan your day around Island in the Sky and save The Needles for another time, you’ll find that this area sandwiched between the Green and Colorado Rivers is home to some of the park’s most picturesque overlook spots, such as the Holeman Spring Canyon Overlook, the Green River Overlook, and the Grand View Point Overlook, to name just a few.

 There is also a fee to enter Canyonlands, however, if you plan to visit multiple US national parks in a year, it can be very worthwhile to purchase an America the Beautiful Pass which grants you entry into all national parks for one small fee.